 - One close relative with ovarian cancer who has a suspected BRCA1 or BRCA2 mutation

-If you fall into any of these groups, ask your doctor when to start the screening schedule below:
+If you fall into any of these groups, talk to your doctor about the following screening exams:

 - Transvaginal ultrasound every 6-12 months